-An alternative way for the use of petrol which will help to keep the environment pollution-free.
+An alternative way for the use of petrol to keep the environment pollution-free.

-Bioethanol - Biofuel is the answer to this need.
+Bioethanol - Bioethanol is the answer to this need.
 The production of bioethanol is widely used for the generation of energy.
-“Bioethanol” can be produced from waste generated from household and agriculture.
+Bioethanol is produced from waste generated from household and agriculture.
 Corn grain and sugarcane waste are commonly used for bioethanol production.

-It has been proven that bioethanol may help to decrease the harmful emissions from the vehicles and also reduce the (CO2) levels in the environment.
-Greater acceptability of bioethanol will ultimately result in reducing pollution.
+Bioethanol may help to decrease the harmful emissions of gases from the vehicles.
+It can also reduce the CO2 levels in the environment.
+Greater acceptability and use of bioethanol will eventually bring a state of 'NO POLLUTION.'

 Conclusion - As an individual, there are some ways you could stop the emission of harmful gases.
 One such way is the use of vehicles that use CNG as fuel.
 Secondly, reduce the use of private vehicles.